 See, this is much easier, no?
 Just cut straight down the middle (shell only) and peel back.

 Same thing with the knuckle.
 Just snip the shell.

 If you’re the patient sort, you can tear off the itty bitty skinny legs and try to extract the meat from them too.
 Some people use a rolling pin to squeeze the meat out, but I’ve found that it results in more eye-squirtin’ lobster juice than I’m comfortable with.

 No need to dunk in hot water – just use a pair of kitchen shears, cut shell along length of back.
 Flip lobster tail over, cut shell along length of bottom (between its tiny feetsies).
 Pry shell open, remove meat and freeze the shell to make seafood stock.

 This is the buttah for the lobstah.
 If you’re cooking more than one lobster, you can add more butter.
 I’ve used just one stick and cut it into small pieces.

-In a pot just like this, start with 1 tablespoons of water over medium-low heat.
-Once it comes to a simmer, add one piece of butter and whisk.
+In a pot just like this, start with 2 tablespoons of water over medium-low heat.
+Once it starts bubbling, add one piece of butter and whisk.
 When the butter has melted, add another piece, and so on and so on until you’ve used all the pieces.